 AgScape offers teachers a classroom connection to Fresh from the Farm.

 What's in it for Educators?
-You can access free resources, such as Home Grown Agriculture, which will help you introduce the topics of local food and healthy eating to students.
-These curriculum linked lessons and interactive activities provide an excellent extension to the Fresh from the Farm fundraising activities.
+As the voice of Agriculture in the Classroom, AgScape provides free agri-food programs and educational tools, such as the online Agri-Trekking gamified resource, which will help you introduce the topics of local food and healthy eating to students.
+In addition, AgScape offers numerous curriculum-linked and cross-curricular food and agriculture lessons that provide an excellent extension to the Fresh from the Farm fundraising activities.
 For more information visit http://www.agscape.ca

 The Foodland Ontario website is home to fresh cooking ideas, food facts and a nutrition guide.